Arvati

 Arvati (Арвати; Arvat) is a village in the Resen Municipality of North Macedonia.
 Located 18.5 km from the municipal centre of Resen, the village has 137 residents.
 It is situated east of Lake Prespa, at the foot of Baba Mountain.

 History

 In the 19th century, Arvati was part of the Manastir Sanjak, a subdivision of the Manastir Vilayet of the Ottoman Empire.
-In 1873, the village was recorded as having 45 households and 136 male inhabitants (80 Macedonian and 56 Muslims).
-A few decades later, in 1905, Arvati's population consisted of 200 Macedonian Exarchate and 186 Albanians.